-- Advertising only to club members or closed server lists does not constitute sufficient advertising.
+- Advertising only to organization members or closed server lists does not constitute sufficient advertising.

-- Accommodation Statement: All event advertising, whether through Engage or another campus-wide platform, is required to include an accommodation statement.
+- Accommodation Statement: All event advertising, whether through a flyer or another campus-wide platform, is required to include an accommodation statement.
 Below is an example you may use.
-You can also find an “Accessibility for Events” PowerPoint under “Helpful Resources” that provides information on how to make your event more accessible.

 - Example Statement: Mines welcomes individuals with disabilities.
 If you require an accommodation in order to participate in this event, please contact (event contact) by (date) at (contact information).
 Advance notice may be necessary to arrange for some accessibility needs.

 To gain access to your website, Mines Communications and Marketing requires all Web Admins to be trained.
 Students may view the training video here.
 The passcode is: RSOweb23-24.
 If you need additional help related to WordPress please email Karie Farr at firstname.lastname@example.org.
 For access issues, please email Marilynn Gallegos email@example.com.

 - The SAIL office sends out a monthly newsletter to the entire clubs and organizations community that includes updates, service and funding opportunities, notable accomplishments, and more.
 Should you ever have information you want submitted to the newsletter, just fill out this form!